now-examples/basics/angular-7/README.md

-# Angular.js
+# Angular 7

-In this example we will be deploying a simple example with Angular.js v7 with simple routing
+In this example we will be deploying a simple example with Angular v7 with simple routing

 ![App Sample](./sample/app-sample-safari.png)

-## Getting started with Angular.js
+## Getting started with Angular 7

 Install the Angular CLI globally.